 Foxhole Cove is a small beach below village of Southgate, which divides into two smaller coves on the high tide.
 At mid to low tide it is sandy, and is backed by rocks and high limestone cliffs.
-Both parts of the beach can be reached via steep paths down from the coast path.
+Both parts of the beach can be reached via steep paths down from the coastal path.
 A National Trust car park (attended / P&D) is situated on the cliff top, and facilities here include toilets and a coffee shop.

-About ½ mile to the east is Hunts Bay (also known as Deep Slade), which was once sandy but is now a wide bay of limestone rocks, shingle and some small patches of coarse gravelly sand.
+Further to the east is Hunts Bay (also known as Deep Slade), which was once sandy but is now a wide bay of limestone rocks, shingle and some small patches of coarse gravelly sand.
 It is backed by low boulder clay cliffs with limestone headlands to either side.